raffienficiaud/livius/README.txt

   pathToVideoFile       The input path to video file. pathToBackgroundImage
-                        The input path to background image.
+                        The input path to background image. pathToFinalImage      The input path to final image for sponsers and team members.

 optional arguments:
   -h, --help            show this help message and exit